Accredited Nature-Connecting Sensory Degree Courses On Line: Natural Career Education

 Denial of Your Separation from Nature?

-and its citizens are in denial.
-We are aware that we are part
+citizens are in denial.
+We are aware that we are part of nature and

-social and environmental disorders but we don't use readily available
+disorders but we don't use readily available nature-reconnecting tools

-from nature produces the discomforts of fatigue, apathy, stress,
+separation from nature produces the discomforts of fatigue, apathy,

-a nature-disconnected society in denial, we are psychologically
+nature-disconnected society in denial, we are psychologically bonded to

-bonded to our society's ways and we each suffer from and perpetuate
+our society's ways and we each suffer from and perpetuate the

 3. Many people display mood